apptainer/apptainer-userdocs/build_a_container.rst

 .. code::

-   $ sudo singularity build lolcow.sif library://lolcow
+   $ sudo {command} build lolcow.sif library://lolcow

 The first argument (``lolcow.sif``) specifies a path and name for your container.
 The second argument (``library://lolcow``) gives the